New South Wales Labor Party: Country Labor

 Country Labor was a subsection of the ALP, and was used as a designation by candidates contesting elections in rural areas.
 It functioned as a sort of ginger group within the party, and was somewhat analogous to its youth wing.
 The Country Labor Party was registered as a separate party in NSW, until 2021 and was also registered with the Australian Electoral Commission (AEC) for federal elections.

 The creation of a separate designation for rural candidates was first suggested at the June 1999 ALP state conference in NSW.
 In May 2000, following Labor's success at the 2000 Benalla by-election in Victoria, Kim Beazley announced that the ALP intended to register a separate "Country Labor Party" with the AEC; this occurred in October 2000.
 The Country Labor designation is most frequently used in New South Wales.
 According to the ALP's financial statements for the 2015–16 financial year, NSW Country Labor had around 2,600 members (around 17 percent of the party total), but almost no assets.
 It recorded a severe funding shortfall at the 2015 NSW state election, and had to rely on a $1.68 million loan from the party proper to remain solvent.
 It had been initially assumed that the party proper could provide the money from its own resources, but the NSW Electoral Commission ruled that this was impermissible because the parties were registered separately.
 Instead the party proper had to loan Country Labor the required funds at a commercial interest rate.

 The dedicated Country Labor political party was de-registered in October 2021 in a major party reform.
 Instead of a dedicated political party, the ALP instead pledged to dedicate "30 per cent of winnable seats in upper house ticket to people who live in regional NSW".

 Other Labor-aligned groups

-In New South Wales, a number of groups have been formed as associates of the NSW branch.
+In New South Wales, a number of groups known as Labor Action Committees have been formed as associates of the NSW branch.
 These groups are divided along policy, cultural and professional lines.
 They include the following: